 The plant is ready for cutting once it has flowered and flowers are starting to die back.
 Established plants will be 4-5 feet in height at this stage.
 Cut 3-4 inches above ground, taking care not to cut any emerging new shoots.

 Over-winter comfrey with a thick mulch of manure.

 * Guarantee: If you follow the growing instructions provided and any of your cuttings don’t take, we’ll replace them free of charge.
-Maximum one round of replacements per customer.
+Maximum one round of replacements per customer, UK addresses only.